 Only candidates who have identified a member of academic staff who is willing to supervise their project and provide the necessary resources will be shortlisted for interview.

 Interviews will be held as soon as possible after the January application deadline and are normally held in person or via a Skype video call.
-It is expected that interviews will be held on Monday 30 January.

 The panel comprises a minimum of two members of the Departmental Graduate Studies Committee, together with the prospective supervisor.
 They will explore the academic ability of the candidate and their understanding of the proposed project.